hotmic-wp/hotmic-media-player-ios/README.md

 HMMediaPlayer.inAppPurchaseDelegate = self
 ```

-When the user opens the tip sheet, the following function will be called to get the `SKProduct`s available to purchase for a host ID.
+When the user opens the tip sheet, the following function is called to get the `SKProduct`s available to purchase for a host ID.
 Your app should fetch the products that are applicable to this host from the App Store.

 ```swift
 func getTipProducts(hostID: String, completion: @escaping (Result<[SKProduct], Error>) -> Void) {